Troubleshooting Low Cloudflare Cache Hit Rates with Super Page Cache

 Super Page Cache controls how long Cloudflare stores your pages at its edge locations by setting a Cache-Control: s-maxage=<seconds> header on every cacheable response.
 The s-maxage value tells Cloudflare (and other shared caches) exactly how long to serve the cached copy before requesting a fresh one from your origin server.

-Because the plugin dynamically sets this TTL header, you do not need to configure a manual Edge TTL in Cloudflare Page Rules.
-The correct Cloudflare Page Rule setting for this to work is Cache Level: Cache Everything combined with Edge Cache TTL: Respect Origin TTL.
-Using a fixed Edge TTL value in Cloudflare Page Rules will override the plugin's headers and can cause stale or unexpectedly short cache lifetimes.
+Because the plugin dynamically sets this TTL header, you do not need to create or configure caching rules in Cloudflare manually.
+When you enable Cloudflare caching, Super Page Cache automatically creates a Cloudflare Cache Rule that caches eligible pages and respects the cache headers the plugin sends.
+Adding a separate rule with a fixed Edge Cache TTL — for example, a manual Page Rule — overrides the plugin's headers and can cause stale or unexpectedly short cache lifetimes.

 📝 Note: For basic Cloudflare integration setup instructions, see How to setup Super Page Cache.